 Our corporate headquarters are in Basking Ridge, New Jersey.
-The space is approximately 11,600 rentable square feet.
-The base monthly rent is approximately \$25,000 and the lease term ends May 31, 2022.
+The space is approximately 11,600 rentable square feet and the base monthly rent is approximately \$25,700 through May 31, 2022.
+In November 2021 we executed a lease amendment to reduce the space to approximately 8,100 rentable square feet effective June 1, 2022 through September 30, 2025 (three years and four months).
+The new base monthly rent is approximately \$15,900 with the first four months free.
 In addition, there are two five-year renewal options.
 In July 2019, we executed a three-year lease extension for the approximately 3,400 rentable square feet in our Rye Brook, New York office, which extension expires in March 2023.
-The base monthly rent for our Rye Brook office is approximately \$8,900.
+The base monthly rent for our Rye Brook office is approximately \$9,000.
 We believe the total leased space is sufficient for the near future.